-Megan continues to work closely with her doctor to manage injection site reactions.
+Megan has worked closely with her doctor to manage injection site reactions.

 "I've found letting the solution warm up, and injecting slowly in a relaxed position (for example, sitting up in bed) is the best way for me to manage them."—Megan, RA patient

 Learn more about Megan's experience with injection site reactions

 "Although I had pretty classic injection site reactions starting about two weeks after I began taking KINERET, they tapered off within the first six weeks.
 I get mild bruising sometimes now, but none of the itching or swelling I experienced initially.
 I do almost all of my injections on my upper thighs, rotating sides and areas daily.
 I find this much less painful than other spots, but that's just my experience.

 I remembered my doctor said it would take a while to potentially start working, so I was glad I continued treatment, even though I was having these issues.
 The fact that I was beginning to feel improvement motivated me to continue treatment."

 Kineret ON TRACK™ has supported Megan throughout her KINERET treatment.

 "Kineret ON TRACK™ allowed me to work with a case manager and get KINERET sent right to my office."—Megan, RA patient